Copyright © 2016

 "Get them both down here to help you.
 There won't be no Frenchies around now.
 The lads scared em all off."

-Lieutenant Sharpe stood up and without another word, headed back towards the Officers quarters.
-O'Malley looked at Thomas and smiled at him as his Irish brogue seemed to become stronger.
+Lieutenant Grey stood up and without another word, headed back towards the Officers quarters.
+O'Rourke looked at Thomas and smiled at him as his Irish brogue seemed to become stronger.

 "So lad, you up and scared the Frenchies.
 Did you hear they got twenty gold crowns for your capture?"

-"No Mister O'Malley, everything has been sorta confused since I got outta the infirmary."
+"No Mister O'Rourke, everything has been sorta confused since I got outta the infirmary."

 "Well lad, the Frenchies have now got you as a marked man.
 Twenty gold crowns would keep a soldier in clover for life.
 You watch your back from now on and keep your powder dry."

-O'Malley turned his head and whistled loudly towards some far off trees.
+O'Rourke turned his head and whistled loudly towards some far off trees.
 From somewhere in the depths of the shadows two men appeared.
-Both were dressed as Lieutenant Sharpe had been and were carrying long muskets on their shoulder.
+Both were dressed as Lieutenant Grey had been and were carrying long muskets on their shoulder.
 One looked to be reading from a book as he ambled down the rise to where the two sat.

 "Jones, put that blasted protestant book away.
 We got no time for your lolly gagging."

-"The good Lord will take your Catholic ass and bury it in pig shit one of these days Sergeant O'Malley."
+"The good Lord will take your Catholic ass and bury it in pig shit one of these days Sergeant O'Rourke."

 "Well, we will have to see about that you Welsh heathen.
 Now get here with the lad and show him about this new fangled rifle.
 Don't forget to show him how to speed load neither.
 There's twenty gold crowns on the lads head and we don't want no Frenchies taking advantage of him."